ratulalahy/intro_to_swe/projects/milestone-4.md

 ### 3. Select and Draft Design Patterns
 Choose patterns that align with your app's needs and sketch their application.

-- Identify 2-4 design patterns that could address specific issues in your codebase or new features (e.g., handling varying behaviors, managing single instances, adapting interfaces).
+- Identify at least 3 design patterns that could address specific issues in your codebase or new features (e.g., handling varying behaviors, managing single instances, adapting interfaces).
 - For each, evaluate: What problem does it solve?
 Is it necessary, or would a basic implementation work?
 Avoid forcing patterns—document alternatives considered.
 - Draft initial implementations or pseudocode, ensuring compatibility with MVC (e.g., patterns in Controller or Model) and SOLID.
 - Document selections, rationale, and non-forced justification in `/task_manager_app/docs/design_patterns_selected.md` (include why each was chosen over simpler options).